-- 42.39 It is evident from the queries we receive that there is some misunderstanding about the ability of a commissioner to withhold funding from a provider under SC29.
-Clarification is set out below. - 42.40 Exceeding the level of activity described in the IAP or breaching a ratio (or similar) set in an APA does not create an automatic entitlement for the commissioner to withhold funding.
+- 42.41 It is evident from the queries we receive that there is some misunderstanding about the ability of a commissioner to withhold funding from a provider under SC29.
+Clarification is set out below. - 42.42 Exceeding the level of activity described in the IAP or breaching a ratio (or similar) set in an APA does not create an automatic entitlement for the commissioner to withhold funding.
 Rather, the contractual requirement is for an AQN to be served and an Activity Management Meeting to take place, followed by agreement and implementation of an AMP where indicated.
-By agreement, an AMP may include financial consequences (on either party) for failing to implement the actions set out in the AMP, but the primary purpose of the AMP (as made clear in the Contract definition) is to "restore levels of Referrals and/or Activity to within agreed thresholds".
+An AMP may include financial consequences (on either party) for failing to implement the actions set out in the AMP, but the primary purpose of the AMP (as made clear in the Contract definition) is to "restore levels of Referrals and/or Activity to within agreed thresholds" ie in line with the IAP. - 42.43 More broadly, failure by the provider to comply with its SC29 obligations may properly lead a commissioner to